Benedictine on Brioche – Bluegrass Bliss

 1. Roughly chop the cream cheese up in a large bowl

-6. Sprinkle the salt, pepper, finely ground dill seed over the cream cheese
+4. Sprinkle the salt, pepper and finely ground dill seed over the cream cheese

-8. Incorporate and mix the liquids by hand with a potato masher until smooth.
+5. Add the mayo and food coloring, then mix it by hand with a potato masher until smooth.
 DO NOT use a blender or a mixer because it will be too runny!

-9. Refrigerate to set and firm it up for an hour or two
+6. Refrigerate for 1-2 hours to set and firm it up

 Serving